Bacterial Infection: Symptoms, Cause and Diagnosis

 - Direct methods— During the past decade, there has been unprecedented progress in molecular biology as well as in the application of nucleic acid technology to the study of the epidemiology of bacterial infection, some of which are summarized below.

 - Polymerase Chain Reaction: The most widely used nucleic acid amplification and detection method, the Polymerase Chain Reaction (PCR) assay, has been found to have a substantial impact on the diagnosis of infectious diseases.
 Polymerase Chain Reaction amplifies minute amounts of specific microbial DNA sequences in a background mixture of host DNA and makes it a powerful diagnostic tool.
 The concept of DNA microarray hybridization has been introduced recently, and the technique has been applied in clinical diagnosis and many fields of research, e.g., functional genomics and genetic analysis.
 Microarrays are generally coupled with PCR where they serve as a set of parallel dot-blots to enhance products detection and identification.
-PCR assays that are currently available commercially for use in diagnostic laboratories include tests for the detection of C. pneumoniae, Mycobacterium tuberculosis, Mycoplasma pneumoniae, etc.
+PCR assays that are currently available commercially for use in diagnostic laboratories include tests for the detection of C. pneumonia, Mycobacterium tuberculosis, Mycoplasma pneumoniae, etc.

 - Nucleic Acid Hybridization and Restriction Fragment Length Polymorphism (RFLP) Analysis: In its simplest form, nucleic acid hybridization can be used for the detection of micro-organisms/specific resistance genes.
 It also confirms the results of microbial cultures or even detects organisms in clinical samples.
 In this method, a labeled synthetic nucleic acid probe detects the presence of target nucleic acids (oligonucleotide probe).
 The oligonucleotide probes directly identify microbial genetic sequences.
 Molecular hybridization has greater sensitivity and specificity than conventional techniques.